seanox/aspect-js/manuals/binding.md

 - lifecycle management.

 The runtime manages the binding mechanisms between the view and the module.
-It provides infrastructure for rendering, synchronization, events, routing, and lifecycle management, but does not implement application logic or prescribe an application architecture.
+It provides infrastructure for rendering, synchronization, events, routing and lifecycle management, but does not implement application logic or prescribe an application architecture.